moderndatacompany/dataos.info/docs/resources/stacks/talos/local_set_up.md

         project: dataos-ck-trs-yak-dev
     ```

-    To know more about the Depot, please refer to this.
+    To know more about Depot, please [refer to this](/resources/depot/).

 2. Apply the Depot manifest file by executing the following command: